How To: Dress on your Wedding Day

 Today we are going to show you the proper attire to wear to a wedding!

-Next, you will need to find a tight-fitting vest.
+Next, you will need to find a tight-fitting vest to wear over your under shirt.

-It is best to get a tight-fitting vest so your jacket will easily form with your body so it doesn’t look baggy or too big.
+It is best to get a tight-fitting vest so your jacket will easily form with your body and it won’t look baggy or too big.

 - Make sure your shoulder fit perfectly.
 You don’t want them to be too snug so you cant move your arms, but it also can’t be too big and look like you are wearing shoulder pads.